trevorwh113/Web_Dev_QA_Project/README.md

 ## Disclaimers
 Some smaller screens have trouble displaying a few of the web pages.
 If that is happening, please try to zoom out or in, in an attempt to fix the visual issues.

 Backend functionality is now implemented and as such, there may be longer load times for the pages as it is fetching that data from the cloud.
+Also, as a primitive solution to the security risk that is the public repository, the database is set to read-only permissions, so not all features will work correctly.

 ## Running The Tests
 1. Follow the instructions listed in **Running The Project**, but stop before launching the app (steps 1-5).